Progress report for GNE19-224

 Foliar searching natural enemies may be greater in living mulch systems, often resulting in reduced insect pest populations.
 Thus increased mortality due to natural enemies could occur in the foliage and at soil level.
 However, few studies have investigated the impact of habitat diversification on H. zea infestation rates in sweet corn; and to my knowledge, no studies have examined impacts of cover crop residues on H. zea or O. nubilalis mortality from natural enemies; and how this affects ear damage and yield.
 Thus, this project will contribute to the sparse body of knowledge related to the impact of habitat diversification on economically important sweet corn pests and provide growers a more sustainable and environmentally friendly option.

-Research for this project has not yet begun as it is planned to take place during the 2020 growing season.
-The only action taken so far has been to plant the various cover crop treatments, which occurred in early September 2019.
+Cover crop treatments were established in early September 2019.
 The four treatments are: NT (no till), CT (conventional till), LMFR (living mulch + forage radish) and LMRye (living mulch + rye).
 In the NT and CT treatments, a mixture of crimson clover, forage radish and rye cover crops were planted.
 In the LMFR treatment, alternating rows of red clover and forage radish were planted, and in the LMRye treatment, alternating rows of red clover and rye were planted.
 All cover crops were planted on September 5, 2020 at 6 inch row spacing.
 Additional overhead irrigation was required after ~ 2 weeks due to excessively dry conditions.
+In Spring, (Mary 25, 2020) when the cereal rye reached anthesis, the cover crops were terminated.
+The NT treatment was terminated using a roller to create a thick barrier of cover crop residue.
+The CT treatment was mowed and disked to create a bare ground control treatment.
+The LMFR and LMRye treatments were rolled to terminate any remaining forage radish as well as the cereal rye respectively.
+Immediately following cover crop termination, sweet corn (variety: Providence) was planted in each treatment at 30 inch row spacing, resulting in sweet corn rows centered between the rows of red clover living mulch in the LMFR and LMRye treatments.

 Education & Outreach Activities and Participation Summary

-As the project has yet to begin, little knowledge has been gained so far.
+As the project has yet to be completed, the overall picture of knowledge obtained from this study is incomplete.
 However, we anticipate gaining knowledge regarding the use of cover crops and living mulches in sweet corn production for insect natural enemy enhancement and overall insect biodiversity enhancement, as well as non-chemical methods of pest reduction.
 Future directions of research are yet to be determined as the outcomes of the current study are still unknown.